Масло календули: натуральний догляд за шкірою - Nutritive Cosmetics

 • Antibacterial properties

-Use of calendula oil in cosmetics
+Using calendula oil in cosmetics

 • Moisturizing creams and lotions

-• Face serums and oils
+• Facial serums and oils

 • Cosmetics for sensitive skin